Public Viewing Schedule

 Information hotline: 314-213-8034

-Tonight is a good night to talk about the “Celestial Six-Pack” of winter constellations consisting of Auriga, Canis Major, Canis Minor, Taurus, Orion and Gemini.
-They are marked by the stars Sirius, Procyon, Pollux, Caster and Capella as well as Betelgeuse, Rigel and Aldebaran.
+The “Celestial Six-Pack” of winter constellations consisting of Auriga, Canis Major, Canis Minor, Taurus, Orion and Gemini are still in good position.
+They are marked by the stars that form a giant circle and include Sirius, Procyon, Pollux, Caster, Capella, Aldebaran, and Rigel with Betelgeuse in the middle.
+Leo, with itís bright star Regulus is well positioned in the East.

 Come spend the evening viewing the cosmos with your family, residents and non-residents are welcome!
 Students, who are accompanied by their parents, are especially welcome!
 Please take note that the dome is not heated or cooled, so pay attention to the weather and dress in a manner that is appropriate for the evening temperature conditions.
 If it is raining or cloudy, a planetarium program will be presented instead.